kevinchampion/isu_docs/isu_college/markdown/section_control.md

 ### Editors

 On the Editors tab, you can see a list of all the sections in the site that are eligible to assign users to.
 These "sections" are actually just pages that have been placed in the main menu hierarchy of the site (which categorizes the majority of content in the site).
-In the Editors table, there is a column titled "Editors", which contains a link to configure individual users who can edit that particular section of the site.
+In the Editors table, there is a column titled `Editors`, which contains a link to configure individual users who can edit that particular section of the site.

 ![Workbench Access Editors](../assets/images/2rxq.png "Workbench Access Editors")